httpsaryan/Holistic-Data-Driven-Banking/README.md

 - Matplotlib and Seaborn - Used for Data Visualization to explore data patterns and trends
   1. Line plots to track trends over time (e.g., loan disbursals).
   2. Bar plots to compare categorical data (e.g., branch performance, customer segments).

+## 3. Data Understanding <a name="dataunderstanding"></a>
+To delve deep into the bank's operations and customer behavior, we embarked on a comprehensive exploratory data analysis (EDA) of the seven core datasets.
+This involved meticulously examining each dataset to understand its structure, identify potential data quality issues, and uncover underlying patterns.

+### 3.1 Data Description <a name="description"></a>
+- #### Accounts:
+This dataset provides granular information about customer accounts, including account numbers, opening dates, account types, and balances.
+By analyzing this data, we can identify trends in account openings, closures, and balance fluctuations.
+This dataset